The Article in 60 Seconds

 There are certainly a number of contributing explanations, but one common denominator: the way people in B2B companies source services has fundamentally changed.
 Golf games and long lunch meetings will likely always be some part of the regimen, but handshakes and well-founded relationships are quickly moving to second string.
 As the Millennial workforce and their younger Gen Z cohorts move into decision-making positions in organizations and as our collective buying and sourcing patterns increasingly move into the land of the URL, marketing has become essential for success in the B2B arena.

 Make no mistake about it: our contemporary consumer buying habits have heavily influenced B2B supplier decision process.
 And it’s not confined only to sourcing patterns — our expectations of what we will find when we go looking have changed, too.

-If I am looking for a solution for my problem, obviously my criterion starts with finding a reliable, state-of-the-art supplier.
-Then my accompanying desire/expectation when I search them online is that I will encounter:
+If I am looking for a solution to my problem, obviously my criterion starts with finding a reliable, state-of-the-art supplier.
+My accompanying desire/expectation when I search them online is that I will encounter:

 - a clear, concise message that addresses my problems directly

 - a seamless user experience (UX) that leads me to find what I am looking for quickly and

 - meaningful content that helps me understand how to do what I do better

 These are ideas that have historically been considered unimportant for many B2B companies.
 However, research tells us that internet “shoppers” are expecting this when they visit a website — and it only take them between 8 and 11 second to judge if those expectations are being met.